Ergodic properties of subcritical multitype Galton-Watson processes: Proofs

-holds where $\beta>0$ and $\gamma<\infty$ are suitable constants and $\1_{\cC'}$ is the indicator function of a suitable finite set $\cC'\subseteq\cC$.
-Since under the condition $\{\bX_0=\bx\}$ the process $\bX_n$, $n\in\Z_+$, is irreducible, the finite set $\cC'$ is \textit{small}, and hence, it is \textit{petite} in the sense of \citet{meyn09}.
-(See the definition of small sets and Proposition 5.5.3 in their book.)
-Also note that the class $\cC$ is aperiodic and we have $\|\bx\|^r+1\leq V(\bx)$ for every $\bx\in\cC$.
-Then, if we can prove the Foster--Lyapunov criteria in \eqref{eq:Foster} then Theorem 15.0.1 of \citet{meyn09} immediately implies \ref{thm:stationary 1} and the additional statement of the currect theorem.
-Note that to prove \eqref{eq:Foster} if is enough to show that
+where $c_1>0$ and $c_2<\infty$ are suitable real values, and $\1_{\cZ'}$ is the indicator function of a suitable finite set $\cZ'\subseteq\cZ$.
+From Theorem \ref{thm:irreducibility} it follows that the process $\bX_n$, $n\in\Z_+$, is $\psi$-\textit{irreducible} and \textit{aperiodic} in the sense of \citet{meyn09} on the reduced state space $\cZ$, and their Proposition 5.5.5 implies that the finite set $\cZ'$ is \textit{petite}.
+This means that if we can prove the Foster--Lyapunov type criteria \eqref{eq:Foster} for every states $\bx\in\cZ$ then Theorem 15.0.1 of \citet{meyn09} immediately implies statement \ref{thm:stationary 1} and inequality \eqref{eq:meyn} in the current theorem.